-In UHD-4K, SLSM configurations are supported in XAVC 300.
+• In UHD-4K, SLSM configurations are only supported in XAVC 300.

-Assignment Principles
+Assignment Principles with SDI Connectivity

-An UHD-4K image consists of four 1080p frames transported via four 3G-SDI links.
+An UHD-4K image consists of four 1080p frames which are transported via four 3G-SDI links or via a single 12G-SDI link.